Description

 • Signal poles, light poles, signs

-Map showing road closures and lane restrictions in downtown Saint Paul July 25, 2025
+Map showing road closures and lane restriction in downtown Saint Paul September 12, 2025

 Construction is happening throughout downtown.
 Plan accordingly and expect delays.
 Please follow all posted signs.
 Road and lane closures will change as construction continues.